handshape/rdf-triple-share/README.md

 # rdf-triple-share
-An example of how Git and Maven can be used to manage knowledge graph data
+An example of how Git, Maven, and Apache Jena can be used to manage knowledge graph data

+To use, just run `mvn clean install`.

+The `rdf` directory will be traversed as part of the build, and the set of all facts examined for syntax.
+Facts need to be expressed is Turtle (.ttl) or N-triple (.nt) format.